 “Stan has always had too many balls in the air,” he begins.
-“He never has any spare time and barely has any time for his wife and kids.
-I’m surprised she hasn’t left him yet.
-Freeman’s the baby.
-He’s spoiled and that’s my fault.
-I coddled him, especially after their mother died.
-Now he can’t wrap his mind around having to take care of his old dad since I’m the one who has always taken care of him.”
+“He never has any spare time and barely has any time for his wife and kids sometimes.
+She’s loyal, but he better change that or he might lose her.
+Freeman—well, he’s always done his own thing.
+He’s angry and maybe a bit spoiled and that’s my fault.
+I never really put him in check, especially after their mother died.
+Now, I guess he can’t wrap his mind around having to take care of his old dad since he has always gotten his way.”
 He’s making excuses for them and I’m disappointed, but I won’t make a fuss about it.

 “Pops, I have caretakers at your house in Detroit right now…”